ovallod/hlfv11/helm-charts/README.md

  > **Note:** Give the charts time to install before moving on to the next chart.
  >
- >Use the command `kubectl get pods -a` to check on the status of the containers and ensure that none complete with an `Error` status.
+ >Use the command `kubectl get pods` to check on the status of the containers and ensure that none complete with an `Error` status.
  >
  >Additional information can be obtained for a pod by using the command `kubectl logs <pod_name>`.